 The Church, on both a local and diocesan level, plays a crucial role in supporting us in this process.
 Especially in pivotal seasons of vocational discernment, the Church may provide the community, guidance, structure, and resources essential for us to more clearly hear and more confidently heed God’s call to us.

-God IS calling you.
-In this introductory retreat we explore our basic understanding of Christian Vocation in the Episcopal Church.
-Over the course of five sessions, we explore how the particular vows made in three different services from our Book of Common Prayer: the services of Holy Baptism, the Ordination of a Deacon, and the Ordination of a Priest, can shed light on particular aspects of the shared vocation of all Christians, and help us begin to see our own unique vocations, as individual members of Christ’s Body, more clearly.
+Step 1: Vocations 101 Course/Online Retreat (Weekly in Lent, online) Our annual Diocesan Discernment Cycle begins each Lent with an Introductory "Vocations 101" course.
+This course/online retreat is open to any and all lay people, deacons, and priests in the DRG and beyond.
+Each session includes time for prayer, a brief topical presentation, and small group sharing.
+In this introductory course/online retreat we explore our basic understanding of Christian Vocation in the Episcopal Church.
+Over the course of five 90 minute sessions, we explore how the particular vows made in three different services from our Book of Common Prayer: the services of Holy Baptism, the Ordination of a Deacon, and the Ordination of a Priest, can shed light on particular aspects of the shared vocation of all Christians, and help us begin to see our own unique vocations, as individual members of Christ’s Body, more clearly.

 Note: If you are unable to participate in the Vocations 101 Course/Online Retreat "live" during Lent, you may access session recordings and other materials online to complete the course independently or with a small group at any time.